Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

 ### Manual installation

-Download the *contrast-agent-*.gem* file to a local directory.
-Add the gem to the project Gemfile.
+To install the Contrast agent manually, download the <i>contrast-agent-*.gem</i> file to a local directory, and add the gem to the project Gemfile:

 ``` ruby
 gem 'contrast-agent'
 ```

-Install the gem in the gemset for the current application.
+Install the gem in the gemset for the current application:

 ``` bash
 bundle install ./path/to/contrast-agent-*.gem